-The success of the website is often contingent upon how well the user flows meet the needs of the target audience (personas), as well as the needs of the business.
+The success of building an effective web presence is often contingent upon how well the user flows meet the needs of the target audience (personas), as well as the needs of the business.
 Because wireframes lack visual detail, the user flows are in the heart of the prototype.
 Unadorned templates offer you a way to focus on key aspects of a website’s pages, creating the smoothest flows for users to accomplish their goals.

 Focusing on User Experience